top of page

 • Being in process however, also doesn’t mean we can answer all your questions, specifically- until the process is done.

-• Few people adopt the animal that first brought them to us- most times, they are matched with a different, better suited animal.
+• Sometimes people don't adopt the animal that first caught their eye.
+Many times, they are matched with a different, better suited animal they may not know exists yet (may not be listed publicly).

-• All things being equal with applicants, we adopt to those with best matching application that was approved first- however things are rarely so cut and dry.
+• All things being equal with applicants, we adopt to those with best matching application that was approved first.

 • Applications come in all the time and the first app in may not be the first approved based on the level of accuracy/ completeness on behalf of the applicant.